qdm12/ddns-updater/README.md

 ![Web UI](https://raw.githubusercontent.com/qdm12/ddns-updater/master/readme/webui.png)

-- Lightweight based on Go and **Alpine 3.9** with Sqlite and Ca-Certificates packages
+- Lightweight based on Go and *Alpine 3.9* with Sqlite and Ca-Certificates packages
 - Persistence with a sqlite database to store old IP addresses and previous update status
+- Docker healthcheck verifying the DNS resolution of your domains
+- Highly configurable

 ## Setup